aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

     logger-->file-system:::red
     e2e-tests--HTTP request-->router
     logger--HTTP response-->e2e-tests

+    classDef red fill:#ff6666;
+    classDef orange fill:orange;
+    linkStyle 0,1,2,3,4,5 stroke:red  ;
+    linkStyle 6,7         stroke:green;
 ```

-What tests can access if an application is not designed with testing in mind.
+Picture: What tests can access if an application is not designed with testing in mind.

+In this situation the best you can do is send an HTTP request and check it response.

-- Testable software is broken down in smaller accessible pieces, which you can test separately.
+Testable software is broken down in smaller accessible pieces, which you can test separately.

 ##### 4.1.1 End-to-end testing